 ⚡ The Quick Scoop

-The Verdict: A miniature Arches National Park without the crowds.
-Perfect for families.
+The Verdict: It's like a miniature Arches National Park without the massive crowds.
+A completely perfect, quick escape for families!

-Location: Losee Canyon, Dixie National Forest (Red Canyon Area)
+Location: Losee Canyon, Dixie National Forest (Right near the Red Canyon Area!)

-Wait, Arches National Park is near Bryce?
-No. But the Arches Trail is.
+Wait, Arches National Park is near Bryce Canyon?
+No, it absolutely isn't.
+But the secret, hidden Arches Trail definitely is.

-Located just 30 minutes west of the Bryce Canyon entrance, tucked away in the Dixie National Forest, lies a hidden loop that feels like a "greatest hits" album of Utah's geology.
-It has hoodoos, windows, tunnels, and yes—stand-alone arches—all packed into a hike less than a mile long.
+Located just 30 minutes west of the main Bryce Canyon entrance, tucked away safely inside the Dixie National Forest, lies a hidden hiking loop that feels like a "greatest hits" album of Utah's unique geology.
+It has towering hoodoos, rock windows, tunnels, and yes—stand-alone arches—all packed into a hike that is less than a mile long!

-If you need a break from the bumper-to-bumper traffic at Sunset Point, this is your escape hatch.
+If you have spent the morning dealing with bumper-to-bumper traffic at Bryce's Sunset Point, this trail is your ultimate escape hatch.

 Finding The Trailhead

-The trail is located in Losee Canyon, part of the Red Canyon section of Dixie National Forest.
-To get here, turn onto Losee Road just before you hit the main Red Canyon tourist center.
+The trail is located in Losee Canyon, which is part of the Red Canyon section of the Dixie National Forest.
+To get here, you need to turn onto Losee Road just before you hit the main Red Canyon tourist visitor center.

 You'll travel down a dirt road for a few miles.
-While it does have washboards (the "Utah Massage"), there are no crazy rocks, so a standard sedan can usually make it if you take it slow.
+While it definitely has washboards (I like to call it the "Utah Massage"), there are no crazy boulders or huge dips, so a standard sedan can usually make it just fine if you take it slow.

 🤫 The Local Whisper

-Don't Blink: The turn-off is surprisingly easy to miss if you are cruising fast.
-Keep your eyes peeled for the small sign.
-Also, because this is BLM land, there are some great hidden camping spots tucked back here if you want to save money on a hotel.
+Don't Blink: The turn-off is surprisingly easy to miss if you are cruising fast down the highway.
+Keep your eyes peeled for the small sign!
+Also, because this area is public BLM land, there are some great, hidden, dispersed camping spots tucked back here if you want to save money on a hotel and sleep under the stars.

-Explore the trailhead in Google Maps 360 view.
+Explore the trailhead parking lot in Google Maps 360 view.

 Step Inside The Hike

 Want to see what it's really like before you lace up your boots?
-I filmed this trail in 360° VR.
-Throw on your headset (or just drag around on your phone screen) to transport yourself to the red rocks.
+I filmed this entire trail in 360° VR.
+Throw on your VR headset, or just click and drag around on your phone screen, to transport yourself right into the red rocks!

 Walk Under The Arch

-I took this 360° sphere right underneath one of the main arches.
-Spin it around to see the unique red rock ceiling!
+I captured this 360° photo sphere right underneath one of the main arches on the trail!
+Spin it around to see the unique red rock ceiling towering right above you.

 🤔 Frequently Asked Questions

-No. I have never had a signal back here.
-Definitely download your maps while you are still on the highway.
+No. I have never had a cellular signal back in this canyon.
+Definitely download your maps and any information you need while you are still on the main highway!

 When is the best time for photos?

-Sunrise is popular, but the canyon walls here can create tricky shadows.
-Don't expect perfect golden light the moment the sun comes up; you might be in the shade for a bit!
+Sunrise is usually popular for red rocks, but the canyon walls here are tight and can create tricky shadows in the early morning.
+Don't expect perfect golden light the moment the sun comes up; you might be hiking in the shade for a bit until the sun gets higher!

 Do I need a National Park Pass?

-Nope.
-This trail is in the National Forest, which is generally free to access.
+Nope!
+This trail is in the Dixie National Forest, which is generally free to access.
+Save your pass for the main Bryce entrance down the road!

 Social Plugin